ThomasKerbrat/blog/2016/10/test_time_dependent_service_angularjs.md

 AngularJS provides a useful interface to control the execution order of both timeouts and intervals.
 It improves speed and allow for a cleaner and shorter tests.

-One thing to note is that it might be necessary to mock `Date.now()` function to fake some timestamps.
+One thing to note is that it might be necessary to mock `Date.now()` function to fake timestamps.
 Flushes sequentially trigger callbacks in the same cycle of the event loop.
 So, if time calculation happens relative to current execution time, it is preferred to use `Date.now()` instead of `new Date.getTime()`.